 High annual fee.
 This card comes with plenty of perks, but it will cost you a $450 annual fee.

 Low miles per $1 spent.
-Earn 1.5 miles per $1 spent on purchases.
+Earn 2 miles per $1 spent on United purchases and 1.5 miles per $1 spent on purchases.
 There are airline- and travel-branded credit cards that offer better points and miles for non-airline travel, dining, gas and groceries, including the airline’s own United℠ Explorer Card.

 No elite status miles.
 Like the United℠ Explorer Card, this card also doesn’t have a way for cardmembers to earn bonus miles that help you earn MileagePlus elite status.

 Missing perks.
 This card doesn’t come with a credit for Global Entry or TSA Precheck enrollment fees like the United℠ Explorer Card.
 There’s also no 25% discount for in-flight amenities.